 The spread of invasive plants can be exacerbated by climate change (Bradley et al., 2010; Davis et al., 2000).
-In general, it is expected that the distribution of invasive plant species with high tolerance to drought or high temperatures may increase under most climate change scenarios (medium to high confidence; Bradley et al., 2010; Settele et al., 2014; Scasta et al., 2015).
-Invasive plants are considered a major risk to native biodiversity and can disturb the nutrient dynamics and water balance in affected ecosystems (Ehrenfeld, 2003).
-Compared to more humid regions, the number of species that succeed in invading dryland areas is low (Bradley et al., 2012), yet they have a considerable impact on biodiversity and ecosystem services (Le Maitre et al., 2015; 2011; Newton et al., 2011).
-Moreover, human activities in dryland areas are responsible for creating new invasion opportunities (Safriel et al., 2005).
+In general, it is expected that the distribution of invasive plant species with high tolerance to 2000 drought or high temperatures may increase under most climate change scenarios (medium to high 23 confidence; Bradley et al., 2010; Settele et al., 2014; Scasta et al., 2015).
+Invasive plants are considered 24 a major risk to native biodiversity and can disturb the nutrient dynamics and water balance in affected 25 ecosystems (Ehrenfeld, 2003).
+Compared to more humid regions, the number of species that succeed in 26 invading dryland areas is low (Bradley et al., 2012), yet they have a considerable impact on biodiversity

-Current drivers of species introductions include expanding global trade and travel, land degradation and changes in climate (Chytrý et al., 2012; Richardson et al., 2011; Seebens et al., 2018).
-For example, Davis et al. (2000) suggests that high rainfall variability promotes the success of alien plant species - as reported for semiarid grasslands and Mediterranean-type ecosystems (Cassidy et al., 2004; Reynolds et al., 2004; Sala et al., 2006).
-Furthermore, Panda et al. (2018) demonstrated that many invasive species could withstand elevated temperature and moisture scarcity caused by climate

-- change.
-Dukes et al. (2011) observed that the invasive plant yellow-star thistle (Centaurea solstitialis) grew six time larger under elevated atmospheric CO2 expected in future climate change scenarios. - 3 Climate change is likely going to aggravate the problem as existing species continue to spread - 4 unabated and other species develop invasive characteristics (Hellmann et al., 2008).
-Although the - 5 effects of climate change on invasive species distributions have been relatively well explored, the - 6 greater impact on ecosystems is less well understood (Bradley et al., 2010; Eldridge et al., 2011). - 7 Due to the time lag between the initial release of invasive species and their impact, the consequence - 8 of invasions is not immediately detected and may only be noticed centuries after introduction (Rouget - 9 et al., 2016).
-Climate change and invading species may act in concert (Bellard et al., 2013; Hellmann - et al., 2008; Seebens et al., 2015).
-For example, invasion often changes the size and structure of fuel - loads, which can lead to an increase in the frequency and intensity of fire (Evans et al., 2015).
-In areas - where the climate is becoming warmer, an increase in the likelihood of suitable weather conditions for - 13 fire may promote invasive species, which in turn may lead to further desertification.
-Conversely, fire - may promote plant invasions via several of mechanisms (by reducing cover of competing vegetation, - destroying native vegetation and clearing a path for invasive plants or creating favourable soil - 16 conditions) (Brooks et al., 2004; Grace et al., 2001; Keeley and Brennan, 2012).
+- 1 and ecosystem services (Le Maitre et al., 2015; 2011; Newton et al., 2011).
+Moreover, human activities 2 in dryland areas are responsible for creating new invasion opportunities (Safriel et al., 2005). - 3 Current drivers of species introductions include expanding global trade and travel, land degradation and - 4 changes in climate (Chytrý et al., 2012; Richardson et al., 2011; Seebens et al., 2018).
+For example, - 5 Davis et al. (2000) suggests that high rainfall variability promotes the success of alien plant species - as - 6 reported for semiarid grasslands and Mediterranean-type ecosystems (Cassidy et al., 2004; Reynolds et - 7 al., 2004; Sala et al., 2006).
+Furthermore, Panda et al. (2018) demonstrated that many invasive species - 8 could withstand elevated temperature and moisture scarcity caused by climate change.
+Dukes et al. - 9 (2011) observed that the invasive plant vellow-star thistle (Centaurea solstitialis) grew six time larger - under elevated atmospheric CO2 expected in future climate change scenarios.
+10 - 11 Climate change is likely going to aggravate the problem as existing species continue to spread unabated - 12 and other species develop invasive characteristics (Hellmann et al., 2008).
+Although the effects of - 13 climate change on invasive species distributions have been relatively well explored, the greater impact - 14 on ecosystems is less well understood (Bradley et al., 2010; Eldridge et al., 2011). - 15 Due to the time lag between the initial release of invasive species and their impact, the consequence of - invasions is not immediately detected and may only be noticed centuries after introduction (Rouget et 16 - 17 al., 2016).
+Climate change and invading species may act in concert (Bellard et al., 2013; Hellmann et - 18 al., 2008; Seebens et al., 2015).
+For example, invasion often changes the size and structure of fuel loads, - 19 which can lead to an increase in the frequency and intensity of fire (Evans et al., 2015).
+In areas where - 20 the climate is becoming warmer, an increase in the likelihood of suitable weather conditions for fire - 21 may promote invasive species, which in turn may lead to further desertification.
+Conversely, fire may - 22 promote plant invasions via several of mechanisms (by reducing cover of competing vegetation, - 23 destroying native vegetation and clearing a path for invasive plants or creating favourable soil - 24 conditions) (Brooks et al., 2004; Grace et al., 2001; Keeley and Brennan, 2012).

-Figure 3.14 Difference between the number of invasive alien species (n=99, from(Bellard et al., 2013)) predicted to occur by 2050 (under A1B scenario) and current period "2000" within the dryland areas.
+Figure 3.14 Difference between the number of invasive alien species (n=99, from(Bellardet al., 2013)) 27 predicted to occur by 2050 (under A1B scenario) and current period "2000" within the dryland areas.

-At a regional scale, Bellard et al. (2013) predicted increasing risk in Africa and Asia, with declining risk in Australia (Figure 3.14).
-This projection does not represent an exhaustive list of invasive alien species occurring in drylands.
+28 At a regional scale, Bellard et al. (2013) predicted increasing risk in Africa and Asia, with declining 29 risk in Australia (Figure 3.14).
+This projection does not represent an exhaustive list of invasive alien 30 species occurring in drylands.